 The Probos approach

-For every opportunity or bottleneck in sustainable forestry we encounter, we like to apply the following work process:
+To every opportunity or obstacle in sustainable forest management we encounter, we apply the following approach:

-- We collect and analyse all possible data and information on the subject
+- collation and analysis of all possible data and information on the subject

-- Based on this analysis we determine what’s needed to solve the problems or knowledge gaps
+- based on this analysis, determining what’s needed to solve problems or knowledge gaps

-- We develop project ideas (varying from practical research, literature studies, market studies to communication processes, best practices or demonstrations)
+- development of project ideas, ranging from practical research, literature studies and market studies, to communication processes, best practice or demonstrations

-In short: we aim to develop, disseminate and apply knowledge.
-Linking knowledge to policy and to practice (forest management and the timber value chain).
+In short, we develop, disseminate and apply knowledge.
+We link knowledge to policy and practice in forest management and the timber value chain.

-At Probos we believe that all policy and measures should be based on reliable data.
-We have over 50 years of experience in collecting, providing and analysing data on forests and timber, and formulating recommendations from them.
-For example, our long-term periodical data collection has formed the sound basis of the successful Dutch programme for sustainably sourced timber.
+Probos believes that all policy and strategies should be based on reliable data.
+We have over 50 years’ experience in collating, analysing and disseminating data on forests and timber, and formulating recommendations from it.
+For example, our long-term periodical data collection has formed a solid basis for the successful Dutch programme for sustainably sourced timber.

-We believe that forests can only be managed sustainably if the costs and benefits are well-balanced.
-From our years of (practical) research in the (international) forest and timber sector we have a clear view on what does and what doesn’t work in forest management.
+We also believe that forests can only be managed sustainably if costs and benefits are balanced and equitable.
+I.e.: the forest that pays is the forest that stays.
+From our years of practical research in the international forest and timber sector, we have clear views on what does and doesn’t work in forest management.
 We are always looking for opportunities to reduce costs and increase income.

 Competence and expertise in forest management

-In the over 50 years of Probos, we have collected a wealth of knowledge and experience on forest management.
-Through research projects, consultancy, workshops, courses, conferences and publications we are keen to expand and disseminate this competence and expertise.
+Over Probos’s 50 years’ existence, we have collected a wealth of knowledge and experience on forest management.
+Through research projects, consultancy, workshops, courses, conferences and publications we are dedicated to expanding and disseminating this competence and expertise further.

 Optimally functioning forests

-A forest represents many services and functions: ecological, environmental and socio-economic.
-We believe that these functions have to be well balanced to realize sustainable management.
-We encourage forest managers to make their decisions based on thorough professional knowledge and a good understanding of the specific characteristics of their forest, and a long-term vision.
-Given the many disciplines forest managers have to deal with, their task should not be underestimated.
-To quote the famous forestry professor Fred Bunnel: “Forest management isn’t rocket science, it is much more complex!”
+A forest represents many services and functions; ecological, environmental and socio-economic.
+We believe that these functions must be well-balanced to realize sustainable management.
+We encourage forest managers to base decisions on professional knowledge, a good understanding of the specific characteristics of their forest and a long-term vision.
+Given the many disciplines forest managers must master and apply, their task should not be underestimated.
+To quote the famous forestry professor Fred Bunnel; “Forest management isn’t rocket science, it is much more complex!”